 The technique for performing a prostate biopsy is known to substantially influence clinical outcomes.
-As such, much effort is expended to achieve improved prostate imaging technologies and to most effectively use imaging-directed biopsies [2-4]. mpMRI-guided biopsies were reportedly superior to TRUS-guided biopsies for diagnosing clinically significant prostate cancer with an added benefit of ~12% [2-4], which was attributed to targeted lesion sampling.
-Applying combined MRI-targeted lesion sampling and an SB was recently found by several studies to confer the best chance of diagnosing clinically significant cancer [6-9].
-In-bore MRGpB is a feasible alternative for MRI-guided prostate biopsy, and it has been considered to be superior to the TRUS/MRI fusion biopsy [10].
-While an SB at the time of TRUS/MRI fusion are directed by sonography, SBs performed at the time of in-bore MRGpBs are taken under MRI guidance.
-This variation in testimonies raises the question of which imaging modality is superior to the other for guiding SBs.
+As such, much effort is expended to achieve improved prostate imaging technologies and to use imaging-directed biopsies most effectively.2-4 mpMRI-guided biopsies were reportedly superior to TRUS-guided biopsies for diagnosing clinically significant prostate cancer, with an added benefit of approximately 12%,2-4 which was attributed to targeted lesion sampling.
+Applying combined MRI-targeted lesion sampling and an SB was recently found by several studies to confer the best chance of diagnosing clinically significant cancer6-9 In-bore MRGpB is a feasible alternative for MRI-guided prostate biopsy, and it has been considered to be superior to the TRUS/MRI fusion biopsy.
+10 While an SB at the time of TRUS/ MRI fusion are directed by sonography, SBs performed at the time of in-bore MRGpBs are taken under MRI guidance.
+This variation in testimonies raises the question of which imaging modality is superior for guiding SBs.

-Our MRGpB cohort included a higher percentage of patients with a prior prostate biopsy (p < 0.0001), in line with updated guideline recommendations [13, 14].
-It has been verified that patients who undergo repeated biopsies have lower cancer detection rates compared to first prostate biopsy candidates [13, 15].
-Furthermore, we intentionally avoided sampling lesions that were considered suspicious on MRI and which were located within the SB field (described above in Methods).
-Taken together, one would expect our results to indicate a lower detection rate of clinically significant cancer on MR-guided SBs (MRGSBs) compared to TRUS-SBs, but our analysis did not find any overall increase in the rates of clinically significant disease in the TRUS-SB group, although the rates of ISUP $\geq$ 4 disease were significantly higher in that group.
-Considering that a higher Gleason's score is reportedly correlated with mpMRI findings [16, 17], we believe that our exclusion of the mpMRI lesions that were visualized on systematic sampling explains the higher rate of high-risk detection rate rate rate rate advantage of TRUS-SBs over MRGSBs.
-The fact that many of the MRGpB patients underwent repeated biopsies probably further supports the lower high-risk cancer detection rate on MRGSBs.
-Indeed, sub-group analysis for biopsy naïve patients showed no such difference (Supplementary table 1).
+Our MRGpB cohort included a higher percentage of patients with a prior prostate biopsy (p<0.0001), in line with updated guideline recommendations.
+It has been verified that patients who undergo repeated biopsies have lower cancer detection rates compared to first prostate biopsy candidates.
+13,15 Furthermore, we intentionally avoided sampling lesions that were considered suspicious on MRI and that were located within the SB field (described above in Methods).
+Taken together, one would expect our results to indicate a lower detection rate of clinically significant cancer on MRG-SBs compared to TRUS-SBs, but our analysis did not find any overall increase in the rates of clinically significant disease in the TRUS-SB group, although the rates of ISUP ≥4 disease were significantly higher in that group.
+Considering that a higher Gleason's score is reportedly correlated with mpMRI findings, 16,17 we believe our exclusion of the mpMRI lesions that were visualized on systematic sampling explains the higher rate of high-risk detection rather than a true advantage of TRUS-SBs over MRG-SBs.
+The fact that many of the MRGpB patients underwent repeated biopsies probably further supports the lower high-risk cancer detection rate on MRG-SBs.
+Indeed, subgroup analysis for biopsy-naive patients showed no such difference (Supplementary Table 1).
+Several reports have demonstrated that the diagnostic rate of TRUS biopsies correlated with tumor location within various anatomical zones, and showed false-negative rates to